makersacademy/airport_challenge/README.md

 the code to test for randomness.
 Had looked at https://blog.appsignal.com/2018/07/31/generating-random-numbers-in-ruby.html for helpful information on generating random outputs.

-Had also researched the double, stub and spies information as given.
+Had also researched the double, stub and spies information via https://relishapp.com/rspec/rspec-mocks/docs.
 Continued to try and understand it, without success.
+I find the definition of terms without full explanation or context to be very difficult to integrate into my own code.

 Researched testing for randomness - could not find anything that I could make sense of.